dojot/docs/source/internal-communication.rst

 that, they must know which component has which resource in order to retrieve them correctly.
-This means - and this is a very important thing that drives architectural choices in dojot - that only a single service is responsible for storing and retrieving data models for a particular resource (note that a service might have multiple instances, though).
+This means - and this is a very important thing that drives architectural choices in dojot - that only a single service is responsible for retrieving data models for a particular resource (note that a service might have multiple instances, though).
 For example, DeviceManager is responsible for storing and retrieving information model for devices and templates, FlowBroker for flow descriptions, History for historical data, and so on.

 Kafka, in the other hand, allows loosely coupled communication between instances of services.
 This means that a producer (whoever sends a message)